FriendsOfAngular/ngCreditCard/README.md

 # ngCreditCard
-A simple credit card validator
+An Angular module to validate and format credit card number, expiration and cvv.